-I highly recommend a stand mixer or a bread machine to prepare the dough as you may achieve very fluffy results where as if you were to knead by hand.
+A stand mixer or bread machine is recommended to prepare the dough as you may achieve very fluffy results where as if you were to knead by hand.
 I have tried all three methods and seem to like the bread machine method a lot (just throw all ingredients in and set on dough settings.
 I don’t know how the bread machine kneads this dough but it comes out fluffy and delicate) but since not everyone can own a bread machine I wanted to share the mixer version which works well too.
 Enjoy!

 Instructions to make Fluffy Italian Bread: